Improving ASR Fairness for Cleft Lip and Palate Speech: A Study on Severity-Aware Data Mixing: Introduction

-Research on cleft lip and palate (CLP) speech has primarily focused on hypernasality detection, intelligibility assessment, and speech enhancement.
+Research on CLP speech has primarily focused on hypernasality detection, intelligibility assessment and speech enhancement.
 Hypernasality, a key characteristic of CLP speech, has been extensively studied using various signal processing techniques.
-Early works such as \cite{Dubey2016ZeroTW} and \cite{Dubey2018HypernasalityDU} employed Zero Time Windowing (ZTW) and Homomorphic processing-based cepstral features for hypernasality detection, with support vector machines (SVMs) used for classification.
-Other studies, including \cite{hypernasalityseveritykalita}, analyzed formant frequency shifts to measure vowel space area reduction in CLP children.
-Additionally, \cite{estimationhypernasality} proposed a posterior probability-based approach for estimating hypernasality scores, overcoming limitations of traditional perceptual evaluation methods.
-Deep learning-based methods, such as the attention-based BLSTM models \cite{attentionhypernasality}, have further improved automatic hypernasality detection, reducing dependence on specialized clinical expertise.
-Studies such as \cite{Dubey2018PitchAdaptiveFF} and \cite{Dubey2019HypernasalitySD} introduced pitch-adaptive features and constant-Q cepstral coefficients (CQCC) to enhance classification accuracy, while \cite{Dubey2020SinusoidalMH} explored sinusoidal model-based features for robust hypernasality detection.
-More recent works, such as \cite{DubeyDetection}, investigated advanced spectral and articulatory-based features for improved classification.
+Early works such as Dubey~\textit{et al.} introduced zero-time windowing (ZTW) and homomorphic cepstral front ends for hypernasality detection, pairing these features with SVMs for CLP/normal classification \cite{Dubey2016ZeroTW,Dubey2018HypernasalityDU}.
+Nikitha ~\textit{et al.} analyzed formant-based vowel-space reductions in children with CLP \cite{hypernasalityseveritykalita}.
+VikramC.~\textit{et al.} proposed a posterior-probability framework to estimate hypernasality scores, addressing limitations of perceptual ratings \cite{estimationhypernasality}.
+Mathad~\textit{et al.} developed an attention-based BLSTM that improved automatic hypernasality prediction \cite{attentionhypernasality}.
+Along the feature-engineering line, Dubey~\textit{et al.} designed pitch-adaptive front ends and constant-Q cepstral coefficients (CQCC) to boost detection accuracy \cite{Dubey2018PitchAdaptiveFF,Dubey2019HypernasalitySD}, and later explored sinusoidal-model features and combined vocal-tract/residual cues for more robust detection \cite{Dubey2020SinusoidalMH,Dubey2019HypernasalitySD}.
+More recent studies improved classification using advanced spectral/articulatory features \cite{DubeyDetection} and latent representations from pre-trained Wav2Vec2 \cite{improving}.